Robotisim/robotics_software_engineer/module_1_assignment/Readme.md

 - **Ensure proper documentation** and use a `CMakeLists.txt` file for building the project.

+### Task 4: Debugging a Multi-File C++ Project
+`Task Description:`

+Your task is to fix and debug a multi-file C++ project for a robot simulation.
+The project is incomplete and contains various errors in syntax, logic, and structure.
+The project includes classes for Robot, actuators, and Main execution.

 ## Learning Outcome

 By completing this assignment, you will: